Yrwein/muxig/README.md

 # muxig

-Simple script creating tmux layout for watching git repository state.
+A simple script for creating tmux layouts.
+There is a layout for watching git repository state by default.

-It is planned to be configurable tmux manager in future versions.

 ## Install